RedLeader962/RedLeader962.github.io/_posts/2019-11-01-do-implementation-details-matter-in-deep-reinforcement-learning.md

 What I want to show with this example is that **some implementation details might have no effect in some settings but can be a game changer in others.**

-This means that it’s a **setting sensitive** issue and the real question we need to ask myself is:
+This means that it’s a **setting sensitive** issue and the real question we need to ask ourselves is:

 <p class="text-center myLead">
-    How do I recognize <b>when</b> an implementation detail<br> becomes impactful or critical?
+    How do we recognize <b>when</b> an implementation detail<br> becomes impactful or critical?
 </p>